Factbox: Deal, no deal or delay - What will UK PM May's successor do about Brexit?

 - He has also said he would withhold payment of a previously agreed 39 billion pound ($49 billion) exit bill unless he got a better deal.

-- He believes existing international law could provide for a ‘standstill period’ if Britain leaves the EU without a deal, during which the current relationship with the EU on tariffs would remain unchanged.
+- If an alternative exit deal cannot be agreed, he believes existing international trade rules could provide for a “standstill period” if Britain leaves the EU without a deal.

+- During this period the current relationship with the EU on tariffs would remain unchanged.
 This claim has been disputed, including by Bank of England Governor Mark Carney.

 - He has not publicly ruled out suspending parliament to force through a no-deal exit.
 Media reports say he has told colleagues he is not attracted to the option of suspending parliament.